NazzarenoGiannelli/batch_zip-rar_extractor/README.md

 # Batch .zip and .rar extractors

 This couple of scripts allows you to extract multiple zip or rar files into new folders that inherit the same name of the original zip/rar file.
-They saved me hours of work unzipping a large collection of compressed files.
+It saved me hours of work unzipping a large collection of compressed files.
-Hopefully they will help many others too.
+Hopefully it will help many others too :)

+The scripts detect .zip or .rar files in the provided directory, so you don't have to worry about files of other formats present in the same folder.

 ## How To:
 - Copy the directory you have your zip/rar files in.